 This means that industry watchers will have to tune back in on April 15 when the Pentax introduces its first MF camera with a CMOS sensor and, most likely, a new zoom lens for medium format devices.

 All MF cameras used to feature image sensors based on CCD technology.
-Things have changed this year when Sony has released a 50-megapixel CMOS medium format sensor, which is already available in the Hasselblad H5D-50c and the Phase One IQ250.
+Things have changed this year when Sony has released a 50-megapixel CMOS medium format sensor, which is already available in the Hasselblad H5D-50c

 Additionally, the Pentax 645D successor will sport a tilting LCD screen as well as a very fast autofocus speed.
 For the rest of the specs, we will see you on April 15.